How Much Is 20 Oz Of Water

 Q: Is 20 ounces of water enough for a day?

 A: No, for most adults, 20 ounces of water is insufficient for a day.
-The recommended intake is usually much higher, varying based on individual factors as discussed earlier.
+Which means the recommended intake is usually much higher, varying based on individual factors as discussed earlier.
 20 ounces might be a component of your daily intake but not the entirety of it.

 Q: What happens if I only drink 20 ounces of water a day?